pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

   - As an authorized node admin I can add a candidate authorized node

-    The authorized marks the new node id as an authorized node 'candidate' and creates an `AddNode` transaction request and waits for consensus.
+    The authorized node marks the new node id as an authorized node 'candidate' and creates an `AddNode` transaction request and waits for consensus.
     Consensus might not be reached yet, but the authorized node keeps the candidate so a future transaction request from another authorized node might reach consensus.